AFLplusplus/LibAFL/docs/src/message_passing/spawn_instances.md

 1. To connect multiple nodes together via TCP, you can use the `remote_broker_addr`. this requires the `llmp_bind_public` compile-time feature for `LibAFL`.
 2. To use multiple launchers for individual configurations, you can set `spawn_broker` to `false` on all instances but one.
 3. Launcher will not select the cores automatically, so you need to specify the `cores` that you want.
+4. On `Unix`, you can chose between a forking and non-forking version of Launcher by setting the `fork` feature in LibAFL.
+Some targets may not like forking, but it is faster than restarting processes from scratch.
+Windows will never fork.
-4. For simple debugging, first set the `LIBAFL_DEBUG_OUTPUT` env variable to see if a child process printed anything.
+5. For simple debugging, first set the `LIBAFL_DEBUG_OUTPUT` env variable to see if a child process printed anything.
-5. For further debugging of fuzzer failures, it may make sense to replace `Launcher` temporarily with a [`SimpleEventManager`](https://docs.rs/libafl/latest/libafl/events/simple/struct.SimpleEventManager.html#method.new) and call your harness fn (`run_client(None, mgr, 0);`) directly, so that fuzzing runs in the same thread and is easier to debug, before moving back to `Launcher` after the bugfix.
+6. For further debugging of fuzzer failures, it may make sense to replace `Launcher` temporarily with a [`SimpleEventManager`](https://docs.rs/libafl/latest/libafl/events/simple/struct.SimpleEventManager.html#method.new) and call your harness fn (`run_client(None, mgr, 0);`) directly, so that fuzzing runs in the same thread and is easier to debug, before moving back to `Launcher` after the bugfix.

 For more examples, you can check out `qemu_launcher` and `libfuzzer_libpng_launcher` in [`./fuzzers/`](https://github.com/AFLplusplus/LibAFL/tree/main/fuzzers).